ycy-0510/chengren-tree-hole-forum/ws_server/README.md

 - The server will log the port it is running on, e.g., `Server is running on port 5243`.

 - The server will log the command for connecting to the WebSocket server, e.g., `localStorage.setItem("ws","ws://xxxxxxxxxxxx") `
 Please paste this command into your browser console or send it to UniQA to connect to the WebSocket server.

+> This can only use in dev mode, in production mode browser will refuse to connect to the WebSocket server due to Mixed Content policy.

-## Using ngrok (optional)
+## Using ngrok
 If you want to expose your local WebSocket server to the internet, you can use ngrok
 1. Start ngrok
 ```bash